 I don’t use Raspberry Pi OS, so I was pissed off by the lack of Ubuntu support.
 Things got better when I found this repo:

 The guy who made this alternative installer had tested it with Ubuntu 20.04, but it also worked fine with my Ubuntu 20.10.
 As I mentioned earlier, you don’t need any software to use the fan, but it’s pretty loud, and you don’t need it working all the time.
 This script creates a daemon that monitors your CPU temperature and turns on the fan only when the CPU is too hot.

 Using a case can make your Raspberry Pi more aesthetically pleasing, but it can also help you to overclock it and to avoid thermal throttling.
-For most of the use cases though, you don’t need to worry about the performance.
+For most uses, you don’t need to worry about performance.

 Argon ONE is a nice case, and it’s a good fit for a desktop or for a console emulator.
-Both of those use cases are challenging for this $35 computer, and such a case will allow you to overclock it in order to make it more responsive under load.
+Both of those uses are challenging for this $35 computer, and such a case will allow you to overclock it in order to make it more responsive under load.